 During the winter and spring months, 3.4-million-acre Death Valley National Park hosts stargazing events, but the beautiful dark skies are an attraction for astronomy enthusiasts year-round.

-Guests at Furnace Creek Resort, which includes the historic Four Diamond Inn at Furnace Creek and the family-friendly Ranch at Furnace Creek, can enjoy an unparalleled stargazing experience with the following options:
+Guests at The Oasis at Death Valley, which includes the historic Four Diamond Inn at Death Valley and the family-friendly Ranch at Death Valley, can enjoy an unparalleled stargazing experience with the following options:

--Star Parties, held in conjunction with the Las Vegas Astronomical Society (LVAS).
-The next Death Valley Star Party is slated for October 28-29, 2016 and will include members of the Ventura County Astronomical Society as well as LVAS.
+- Star Parties, held in conjunction with the Las Vegas Astronomical Society.
+The next Death Valley Star Party is slated for March 10-12, 2017.
 Parking for all Star Parties is available at the Furnace Creek golf course or just a short walk from hotel guestrooms.
 Astronomers bringing telescopes will need to register.

 Whether you’re a professional astronomer using a high-powered telescope or just a casual stargazing fan, there are few better places to enjoy the spectacular dark-sky displays than in Death Valley.